aasisodiya/IaC-And-Serverless-Application/serverless-scripts/serverless-notes/README.md

 ## Command Descriptions

 - `serverless` Helps create some app template on serverless website
 - `serverless create -t aws-nodejs` Create a new Serverless Service with template for aws-nodejs (Creates handler.js and serverless.yml file)
 - `serverless config credentials --provider aws --key AKIASAKASHSINGH --secret ITSD@NGER0U$T0$#@RE` Used to set AWS credentials for serverless
 - `serverless deploy` Will deploy your template to your platform
 - `serverless deploy --stage stage-name` Used for stage specific deployments
+- `serverless deploy --stage stage-name -f fname` will only deploy function `fname`
 - `serverless remove` It will remove the deployment **(Only removes dev stage)**

-- `serverless remove --stage stage-name` It will remove the deployment for stage stage-name
+- `serverless remove --stage stage-name` It will remove the deployment for stage `stage-name`
 - `serverless --help` Provides help
 - `serverless invoke --function function_name` Command to invoke the function function_name
 - `serverless invoke -f function_name` Command to invoke the function function_name
 - `serverless invoke local --function function_name` Use this command for Local Execution
+- `serverless invoke local --function function_name -d '{\"key\":\"value\"}'` Use this command for Local Execution and make sure to use escape character

-- `serverless logs -f function_name -t` Command to load logs for function function_name & Optionally tail the logs with -t
+- `serverless logs -f function_name -t` Command to load logs for function `function_name` & Optionally tail the logs with `-t` or `--tail`
+- `serverless logs -f fname -s prod --startTime 5m` will show you last 5 minutes logs
+- Use <kbd>CTRL</kbd> + <kbd>c</kbd> to terminate the logs tail
+- `serverless offline` command to run API local

-**Short CMD:** sls (Instead of Serverless)
+**Short CMD:** `sls` (Instead of Serverless)

-> _Note: sls will conflict with sls alias command of powershell so in order to remove the conflict delete that alias : "Remove-Item alias:sls" but this will only disable the powershell alias for current/running session.
-For permanent change you will have to edit Microsoft.PowerShell_profile.ps1_
+> _Note: `sls` will conflict with `sls` alias command of powershell so in order to remove the conflict delete that alias : `Remove-Item alias:sls` but this will only disable the powershell alias for current/running session.
+For permanent change you will have to edit `Microsoft.PowerShell_profile.ps1` file_

+## Serverless Supports

+- AWS Lambda
+- Azure Function
+- Google Cloud Functions
+- IBM OpenWhisk

 ## Serverless 5 Main Concepts